 Graduate Research Assistantships are open to new or continuing master’s degree students who are fully admitted and enrolled for at least 6 graduate credits per semester in good academic standing; preference will be given to full-time students (minimum 8 graduate credits).
 RAs are awarded for a time period specified in the offering letter, usually the Fall-Spring academic year, and awardees should not expect routine renewal or extension of appointments, though they may re-apply for a subsequent award.

-RAs shall terminate if the student fails to maintain the prescribed level of enrollment, fails to maintain good academic standing, is dismissed from a program, or otherwise gives cause as determined by the graduate dean.
+RAs shall be terminated if the student fails to maintain the prescribed level of enrollment, fails to maintain good academic standing, is dismissed from a program, or otherwise gives cause as determined by the graduate dean.
 If an RA is terminated during an academic term, the student should expect some liability for tuition for that term.

 Download the graduate assistantships application form.
 To read the application on your computer requires Acrobat Reader®.
 This software comes pre-installed on most systems.